-The process involved in compulsory acquisition of land can be complex.
+The process involved in the compulsory acquisition of land can be complex.
 For this reason, it’s important the process is properly managed from the outset by or for you to ensure you get compensation for the loss of your land as quickly as possible, and for the full amount you’re entitled to receive.

 Meyer Vandenberg is working on claims for landowners whose land has been acquired by the ACT Government for a range of projects, including the light rail project.
-If you think your land may also be in the firing line tram line, or affected by another Government project, please call us to talk about how we can get you the most money possible to help you move on once your land is gone.
+If you think your land may also be in the firing line of the tram line, or affected by another Government project, please call us to talk about how we can get you the most money possible to help you move on once your land is gone.